 Helen has been a member of a number of Boards and Committees including Telstra Corporation Ltd., The Australian Postal Corporation, the Administrative Review Council, the National Library of Australia Council, the Australian Sports Commission Board, the Australia Council for the Arts, Bundanon Trust, the Migration Agents Advisory Board and the National Archives of Australia Advisory Council.
 She is currently a director of the Bell Shakespeare Theatre Company, a member of the Board of the Origin Foundation and serves on two government committees.
 Her particular interests are in the areas of public administration, governance and ethics, and the delivery of services.

-Helen has undertaken a number of reports for government and efficiency reviews of public service departments, and is a fellow of the Australian Institute of Management.
+Helen has undertaken a number of reports for government and efficiency reviews of public service departments, and is a fellow of the Australian Institute of Management and the Australian Institute of Public Administration.
 She was awarded an AO for services to public administration, particularly in the areas of education and social welfare.

 Phone +61 418 481 399